The-Pattern-Hunter/interactive-ecology-biometry/unit-1-ecosystem/README.md

 5. **Apply Liebig's Law** and tolerance ranges to predict organism distribution
 6. **Understand decomposer roles** in nutrient cycling and ecosystem function
 7. **Apply the scientific method** with Pattern Hunter philosophy to ecological questions
+8. **Apply thermodynamic laws** to understand energy flow and ecosystem constraints

 ---